 If you or someone you know is abusing PCP, seek help as soon as possible.
 The staff at Pennsylvania Adult & Teen Challenge (PAATC) can help people leave a PCP addiction behind.
 Though addiction is a chronic disease without a cure, it is treatable, and you can live substance-free.
-Please find out more by calling us today at 844.442.8673 or using our online form.
+Please find out more about our PCP addiction treatment program by calling us today at 844.442.8673 or using our online form.

 Facts About Phencyclidine Addiction